X-Force: Angels and Demons

-The team's first mission has them investigating the theft of Bastion's head from a S.H.I.E.L.D. base.
-The trail leads back to the Purifiers, led by Matthew Risman and the mysterious Eli Bard.
-They attach Bastion's head to the body of a Nimrod unit, to use the revived Bastion in their "holy war" against mutantkind.
-Bastion retrieves an offspring of the technarch Magus from the ocean floor and revives several deceased X-Men villains, including Cameron Hodge, Bolivar Trask, and Graydon Creed, by infecting their corpses with the Technarch Transmode Virus.
+The Purifiers, led by Matthew Risman and Eli Bard, resurrect Bastion by attaching his head to a Nimrod unit.
+Bastion retrieves an offspring of Magus from the ocean floor and revives several deceased X-Men enemies, including Cameron Hodge, Bolivar Trask, and Graydon Creed, by infecting their corpses with the Transmode Virus.
 The virus allows Bastion a degree of mental control over the revived corpses.
 He also infects two living subjects with the virus: Donald Pierce and the Leper Queen.

-During X-Force's raid on a Purifer base, Risman holds Wolfsbane hostage.
+During X-Force's raid on a Purifier base, Risman holds Wolfsbane hostage.
 While Wolverine calls for the team to stand down, X-23 decides Risman is bluffing and activates a concealed detonator that sets off a series of powerful explosives.
-The explosion brings most of the base down around them, but Risman is able to escape with Wolfsbane during the chaos.
-Wolverine later admonishes Laura for being so reckless with the lives of her teammates and for allowing Rahne to be kidnapped.
-After interrogating and killing numerous Purifiers, X-Force finds Rahne held in a warehouse, barely alive.
-Angel retrieves Elixir to heal Rahne, who wakes up soon after.
-Laura then catches the scent of Elixir's and Angel's blood, and runs off to help them.
-She reaches the room just in time to see Wolfsbane standing above Angel with his severed wings in her jaws.
-While in the Purifiers' custody, Rahne had been brainwashed by her deranged father, Reverend Craig, causing her to go berserk at the sight of an angelic figure.
-Wolfsbane savagely attacks Laura before handing over Angel's wings to the Purifiers.
+The explosion brings most of the base down around them, but Risman escapes with Wolfsbane during the chaos.
+After interrogating and killing numerous Purifiers, X-Force finds Wolfsbane held in a warehouse, barely alive.
+Angel retrieves Elixir to heal Wolfsbane, who wakes up soon after.
+Wolfsbane savagely attacks X-23 and Laura before handing over Angel's wings to the Purifiers.

 Elixir heals both his and Angel's wounds, then discovers that Angel's wings are not organic and cannot be regrown.
 Angel transforms into Archangel, complete with metallic wings.
 Archangel wounds Wolverine and X-23 before taking off toward the Purifiers' base, sensing his old wings.
 Meanwhile, the Purifiers use samples of Angel's stolen wings to develop techno-organic wings for their soldiers, giving them similar abilities to Archangel.
-The group of Purifiers given wings is dubbed "The Choir".
-X-Force pursues Archangel to the Purifiers' base and slaughters most of The Choir, while Risman discovers Eli Bard absorbing the Technarch offspring into his hand.
-X-23 kills Risman with a headshot, and briefly fights Eli.
-Eli overpowers her, but is prevented from killing her when Warpath stabs him, causing him to flee.
+The group of Purifiers given wings is dubbed the Choir.
+X-Force pursues Archangel to the Purifiers' base and slaughters most of the Choir, while Risman discovers Bard absorbing the Technarch offspring.
+X-23 kills Risman and briefly fights Bard.
+Bard overpowers her, but is prevented from killing her when Warpath stabs him, causing him to flee.
 Wolverine takes on Bastion, who deems the threat posed by Wolverine "unacceptable" and retreats.
 Afterwards, X-Force finds Archangel unconscious and in human form, complete with feathered wings.
 Wolverine informs Cyclops of the turn of events, and Cyclops asks which of X-Force's targets should be next.